 Once accepted members are then given all privileges as all other members (certificates, endorsements, use of TOPS logo, and plaques).
 Being a member of TOPS puts each operator into a higher bracket where safety is concerned and for that TOPS members are viewed in a brighter light by the FAA and NTSB.
 Higher safety standards and yearly audits have had a significant impact on the helicopter tour industry.
 Statistics show a reduction in accidents and safety concerns industry wide.
-Always insist on flying with a TOPS certified company.
+Always insist upon flying with a TOPS-certified company.

-For more information on TOPS visit www.topsafety.org
+For more information on TOPS visit www.TOPSsafety.org